 Producer "Construction Sight" documentary

-Producer/host for "Beyond Accumulation" TV program*
+Producer/host for "Beyond Accumulation" TV show*

-Producer/host for "Downtown Cultural District" TV program*
+Producer/host for "Downtown Cultural District" TV show*

 Producer/host for "Savor Albuquerque" TV program*